tidyverse/tidyr/revdep/problems.md

 ## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    ...

+        intersect, setdiff, setequal, union

+    Found more than one class "phylo" in cache; using the first, from namespace 'treeio'
+    Also defined by 'phyloseq'
+    Found more than one class "phylo" in cache; using the first, from namespace 'treeio'
+    Also defined by 'phyloseq'

+    Attaching package: 'tidyr'

+    The following object is masked from 'package:ggtree':

+        expand

+    The following object is masked from 'package:Matrix':

+        expand

+    Error: processing vignette 'philr-intro.Rmd' failed with diagnostics:
+    path for html_dependency not found:
+    Execution halted
+    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     name.balance: no visible global function definition for ‘as’